 - Hu Y, Majoris JE, Buston PM, and Webb JF.
 2018.
 Ontogeny of the ear in larval and juvenile coral reef fishes (Gobiidae, Pomacentridae, Apogonidae).
 Joint Meeting of Ichthyologists and Herpetologists.
 Rochester NY, July 2018.

-- Nickels KR and Webb JW.
+- Nickles KR and Webb JF.
 2019.
 Does habitat predict lateral line morphology among species of neon gobies (Genera Elacatinus and Tigrigobius)?
-SICB, Tampa, FL Jan.
-2019.
+SICB, Tampa, FL.

 - Molnar, E and Webb JF.
 2019.
 Elaborations of the lateral line system in tetras (Family Characidae: Order Characiformes).
 SICB, Tampa FL, Jan.
 2019.